ATKoala/automated-plan-checking/README.md

 ### For Developers

 - [Customising Truth Tables](docs/Writing-Truth-Tables.pdf)
 - [Adding a new Parameter](docs/Adding-Parameters.pdf)

-- [User Stories](docs/User-Stories.pdf) contains the features completed and not completed, as well as notes on completed features.
+- [User Stories](docs/User-Stories.pdf) shows the stories completed and not completed, as well as notes on completed features.
 - [Architecture](docs/System-Design-and-Architecture.pdf) includes components of the program and how modules fit together.
 - [Test cases](docs/Test-Cases.pdf) describes the results from manually testing various parts of the system.

-- [Parameter Information](docs/Parameter-Information.pdf) contains some information about the parameters for future developers without the domain knowledge.
+- [Parameter Information](docs/Parameter-Information.pdf) contains some information about the parameters for future developers without domain knowledge.

 ## Testing